SU-Bolides/course_ros2/README.md

 ### Bolide Teleop
 This package is for controlling the car manually.
 For now there is a simple keyboard [teleoperation](./bolide_teleop/bolide_teleop/teleop_keyboard.py) where you can use the arrow of your keyboard to move the car.
 If you want to add another teleoperation node with a controller or something else, put it here.
-The teleop with the keyboard can be tricky when passing from forward to backwar.
+The teleop with the keyboard can be tricky when passing from forward to backward.
 To pass from forward to backward you need to press 'n' before, then press one or two times on the Key Down Arrow.
 By doing a teleop with a controller (PS4 controller by exemple) we'll be able to use analogical values and the command will be smoother.

 ### Sllidar